guigomesa/MentosMail/README.md

 ## Future

-In future support for the nuget package, other sender servers (MailGun etc) and assync methods to send email.
+In future support for sender servers (MailGun etc) and assync methods to send email.

 ## Is not supported yet: